-I’ve sold and demo’ed it all.
-SolidWorks, Pro/ENGINEER, SDRC, Autodesk, you name it.
-And one of the biggest selling points that we had for parametrics was the argument for data reuse.
+One of the biggest selling points that we had for parametrics was the argument for data reuse.
 “Why would you spend all day doing File, Save As when you can build once and use as many times as you want?”
-Besides, its popular to recycle these days – even if you’re just recycling data.
+As always, the answer is “it depends.”

 “A good engineer knows nothing, but knows where to look up everything.”
 This is one of the few things I remember a professor telling me.
 (Why that professor did not have open book exams remains a mystery, though.)
 Your design automations should always strive to be good engineers and, as a result, will frequently have to look up values.
 DriveWorks provides a few methods to do this, but which is best for you?